OleynikovNikolay/FILE_ENCRYPTOR_DECRYPTOR_CPP/README.md

 # SECURECRYPT-FILE-ENCRYPTION-DECRYPTION-TOOL

-This is CLI application allowing users to use two different encrypting algorithms {AES (256 - CBC), XOR} for encrypting their files.
+This is CLI application allowing users to use two different encrypting algorithms: `AES (256 - CBC)`, `XOR` for encrypting/decrypting their files.

 # Installation